-Bunny parents and those who share their lives with even smaller furry friends (aka pocket pets) know that lagomorphs and rodents are not cats or dogs, and signs of distress as well as care may differ in each.
+Whether it’s August 24th, PET RABBIT DAY, November 12th FANCY RAT & MOUSE DAY or any day of the year, humans who share their lives with bunnies, mice, rats and other pocket pets must know that lagomorphs and rodents are not small cats or dogs, and signs of distress as well as care may differ in each.
 If you’re lucky enough to co-habitat or care for one of these creatures, you MUST acquaint yourself with the unique individual as well as the species so that you can determine how your patient is feeling and recognize when something is not quite right.
 Be sure also to know where to call on a species-specific veterinarian should the need arise.

 Did you know?